 AI uses computer algorithms to replicate the human ability to learn and make predictions.
-Masayoshi Son, the founder of tech giant SoftBank and the richest man in Japan, says he is devoting 97% of his “time and brain” to the scientific field of artificial intelligence.
-It may seem the companies he’s investing in operate in disparate industries like agriculture, transport, satellites, payments, computer chips, and ecommerce, but one common theme among all of them is artificial intelligence.
+Masayoshi Son, the founder of tech giant SoftBank and the richest man in Japan says he is devoting 97% of his “time and brain” to the scientific field of artificial intelligence.
+It may seem the companies he’s investing in operate in disparate industries like agriculture, transport, satellites, payments, computer chips, and eCommerce, but one common theme among all of them is artificial intelligence.

 Academic publishing is right now poised to substantially leverage technologies led by artificial intelligence.
-With all the possible applications of AI the industry is heavily invested in R&D in finding out how publishers can improve what they do and how they get it to customers.
-As data is at the heart of publishing most of the scientific publishers are turning into data driven companies, Elsevier, a leading publisher of scientific and medical information is transforming itself into a tech company, achieved by building advanced analytics systems, utilizing big data and machine learning on top of the huge amount of data collated and published by the company in its 140-year history.
+With all the possible applications of AI, the industry is heavily invested in R&D to find out how publishers can improve what they do and how they get it to customers.
+As data is at the heart of publishing, most scientific publishers are turning into data-driven companies.
+For example, a leading publisher of scientific and medical information has transformed itself into a tech company, achieved by building advanced analytics systems, utilizing big data and machine learning on top of the huge amount of data collated and published by the company in its 140-year history.

-In traditional publishing processing the articles, producing journals and the overall survival of the organization needs monetary profit.
+In traditional publishing, processing the articles, producing journals, and the overall survival of the organization needs monetary profit.
 Despite the zeal manifested in open access, traditional publishing will continue to offer value and prestige to researchers and scientists who need to publish.
-Traditional publishing offers high grade editorial services and the competitive environment in it calls for higher quality and rigorous reviewing of the published paper.
+Traditional publishing offers high-grade editorial services, and the competitive environment in it calls for higher quality and rigorous reviewing of the published paper.